deinsoftware/hardhat/README.md

 ### Start Menu Icon

 It's not mandatory but it's highly recommend create and Start Menu icon.
+This instructions only works with *recommended* path.

 #### Star Menu for Windows